Three in a row, and each one mad,

 To the left, made at the Hospitalfield postgraduate school in 1939, is the earliest surviving painting by CP, here referred to as Figure with Attendants; to the right, Three Angels, the inspiration for the poem quoted above.

-Charles always found the company of poets compatible, his own talent and significance more readily accepted among the literary figures of post-war Edinburgh: MacCaig, Chris Grieve (Hugh MacDiarmid), Sydney Goodsir Smith, Sorley MacLean and others embraced him as one of their own, while in the visual arts world (whose tenets he challenged) he remained an too problematic to be fully accepted.
+Charles always found the company of poets compatible, his own talent and significance more readily accepted among the literary figures of post-war Edinburgh: MacCaig, Chris Grieve (Hugh MacDiarmid), Sydney Goodsir Smith, Sorley MacLean and others embraced him as one of their own, while in the visual arts world (whose tenets he challenged) he remained too problematic to be fully accepted.

 As the text below relates, however, he was far from being in any sense an ‘outsider-artist’ in his origins, his connections or in his eventual influence as an educationist.